-The applicant refers in 2.4 to access to the school from the proposed new home site via FP 11 and in 4.5 makes reference to improvements to facilitate users.. if sufficient land is available at the Old Common Road end of FP 14.
-More information is needed on what the applicant plans to provide within their site with reference to our NMR document and how they plan to mitigate the effect of their development on FP 11 & 14 whilst ensuring improved access is provided in limited space.
+The applicant refers in paragraph 2.4 to access to the school from the proposed development site via FP 11 and in paragraph 4.5 makes reference to improvements to facilitate users, "if sufficient land is available at the Old Common Road end of FP 14".
+More information is needed on what the applicant plans to provide within their site with reference to HCC's NMR document how the applicant plans to mitigate the effect of their development on FP 11 & 14 whilst ensuring improved access is provided in limited space.